carteakey/carteakey.dev/src/posts/2023-05-22-repurposing-my-laptop-as-a-home-server.md

 ## Choosing a server distro.

 Can't go wrong with Ubuntu server or Debian.
 There are Fedora, RHEL, and others as well.
-If you're new to with Ubuntu server, its popularity has the advantage that any problems you face will likely have been faced by someone else already and would have an online forum on it.
+If you're new, better to go with Ubuntu server, its popularity has the advantage that any problems you face will likely have been faced by someone else already and would have an online forum on it.

 Moreover, docker has changed the game and introduced another abstraction, where your base OS (as long as it's Linux) starts mattering less and less.